lornajane/verbose-octo-tribble/kitchen-guide.md

 Now you’re done, take a bow,\
 You’ve cleaned the kitchen, and here’s how.\
 With a bit of effort and a lot of cheer,\
-You’ve made the kitchen pristine and full of fear!
+You’ve made the kitchen pristine and clear!